It can be a very scary time if you start bleeding during pregnancy.

 It is possible to miscarry without any bleeding.
 This is known as a ‘missed abortion’, where the fetus dies but is retained by your body.
 The signs of pregnancy would definitely have disappeared if that had happened but the absence of a heartbeat would only be detected using ultrasound.
 You might need a curette to clear out the uterus.

 For more information, see our article, Miscarriages – Saying Goodbye Before You’ve Said Hello.

 Possible Cause #4: Bleeding After Sex

 Bleeding after sex is one of the most common causes of bleeding during pregnancy.
-This is completely harmless and is caused by increased blood supply and softening of the cervix.
-Although this form of bleeding is not serious, you should always report this to your carer.
-Be prepared when you phone the maternity ward for the very personal question, “Have you recently had sex?”
-It’s a bit embarrassing but a common reason for bleeding, so it’s the first question midwives ask women who phone with vaginal bleeding.
-You do not need to cease love-making but you may need to reassure your partner that he’s not hurt the baby, who is safely protected in your uterus, well above the vagina.
+It is completely harmless and is caused by increased blood supply and softening of the cervix.
+Although this form of bleeding is not serious, you should always report it to your carer.
+When you phone the maternity ward, be prepared for the very personal question, “Have you recently had sex?”
+It’s a bit embarrassing but it’s such a common reason for bleeding that it’s the first question midwives ask women who have vaginal bleeding.
+You don’t need to stop making love, but you might need to reassure your partner that he hasn’t hurt the baby, who is safely protected in your uterus, well above the vagina.

 Also see our article on Bleeding After Sex During Pregnancy.

 An ectopic pregnancy occurs when your fertilised egg implants itself outside the uterus, usually in a fallopian tube.
 You might experience severe pain down one side of your abdomen, or generalised pain which doubles you over, and you might feel faint and nauseous.
 The pain can disappear suddenly if the tube ruptures but it will return within hours or days and you will feel really unwell.